 Got shoes.
 Got coat.
 Got 96 bus to Cambridge.
 Hustled over to Harvard Coop Record Department.
 Located album.
 Beheld amazing Mapplethorpe portrait of PS and fell instantly in love.
 Wherever she was, wherever this music was, I needed to be there.
 With urgent certainty I absolutely knew this.

 Two months later I’d saved a few hundred bucks, dropped out of Art School, quit my job and moved to NYC.
 Found room on West 31st Street.
 Found Bowery.
 Found CBGB.

 Recall vague initiation thrill when I pushed that door open for the first of many times.
 Even for 1970s New York, even for the Bowery, the place was a dump.
 Looked like they'd just been burgled.
 Nothing was any better than it needed to be and everything was dirty, brown, old.
 Long dirty brown old bar on the right.
 Dirty brown old seats and tables to the left.
 Inadequate teeny stage with ugly photo blow-ups of 1890s vaudeville people to the side.
 Pool table (they took that out later).
 Hardly any people (they added them later).

 Got a beer (bottle. no glasses) and looked around and it all looked good to me so there I was and there I’d be night after night, at the start of a social adventure that would last for ten years and still goes on today.

-Goes on because I meant it.
+Goes on because I really meant it.
 Not a phase nor a fashion.
 I believed in what people were singing and playing about and how they sang and played it.
-That feeling has stayed with me, though it's long ago now.
+That feeling has stayed with me, though it's so long ago now.